cappe987/cappe987.github.io/content/docs/wiretime.md

 as long as the physical port supports hardware timestamping.

 `-p, --pcp <PCP>`
-PCP priority.
-If VLAN is not set it will use VLAN 0.
+VLAN Priority Code Point (PCP).
+If VLAN isn't set it will use VLAN 0.

 `-v, --vlan <VID>`
 VID to tag the packet with.